ROZALIYA0206/whitepaper/README.md

 4. By default configuration of the Rublix Blockchain software, the process of updating the blockchain to add new features takes 2 to 3 months, while updates to fix non-critical bugs that do not require changes to the constitution can take 1 to 2 months.
 5. All validators that do not upgrade to the new code shut down automatically.

-In case of emergency situations, validators may accelerate the process if a bug fix or software update is required to fix an extemely critical, time-sensitive issue.
+In case of emergency situations, validators may accelerate the process if a bug fix or software update is required to fix an extremely critical, time-sensitive issue.

 ### Other Distinctions